angelovescio/DesktopStreaming/README.md

 ## Batch scripts

+### First_Time_Install.bat
+Registers a DirectShow Loopback Filter so you can capture Audio from your Desktop along with video

 ### Start_stream.bat
 Starts the nginx service with the provided nginx.conf.
 Starts ffmpeg with the embedded commandline.
 Change all paths to suit your nginx and ffmpeg locations, if present.